briansimiyuj/doctor-appointment-app/README.md

       e.
 Map through the filtered doctors and create a card for each doctor
       f.
 Each card will have a doctor name, doctor image, availability status and doctor speciality

+### Booking Context

+Booking context will be used to store the booking data and provide it to the Booking page.

+  1. Get doctorID from the URL using useParams hook and store it in a  constant
+  2. Set a state variable to store the doctor info
+  3. Fetch and update the doctor info whenever the doctorID and doctors array changes